telerik/winforms-docs/diagram/settings-pane.md

->caption Fig.1 SettingsPane
+>caption Figure 1: SettingsPane

 ![diagram-settings-pane 001](images/diagram-settings-pane001.gif)

 The __SettingsPane__ control is a standalone control that can be displayed as the content of any ContentControl.
 Its main purpose is to provide you with a ready-to-use view that contains the most common features and settings of a single __RadDiagramItem__ (Shape or Connection).
 In most Diagramming examples you will find the __SettingsPane__ applied as an AdditionalContent on the diagramming surface.
 This way the control is displayed next to a focused __RadDiagramItem__ thus allowing users to dynamically change the look and feel of the item.

->caption Fig.2
+>caption Figure 2:

 ![diagram-settings-pane 002](images/diagram-settings-pane002.png)